wvchallenges/se-challenge-expenses/README.markdown

 #### Node

-I've setup buildout to download and compile node mostly for one package, less.
-While this might seem like overkill for the size of this project, most apps will end up using other modules from it, like yuglify or coffeescript.
+I've setup buildout to download and compile node for one package, less.
+This is mostly as a demonstration of what buildout can do.

 You may want to disable this if you prefer to use a system-wide install of less.